Learning Center Digital Literacy Help

 The most commonly used productivity programs are contained in the Microsoft Office Suite.
 These interactive tutorials will help you learn the skills needed to use these programs to complete your college assignments.

 Here is a quick tutorial on how to set up a spread sheet for managing your own expenses.
 Spreadsheets have many uses, so once you learn how to create one, you’ll find many new ways to use this skill.

 You have a dreaded presentation assignment coming up!
 No need to panic....create a snappy and eye-catching visual aid.
 Here is a good tutorial on how to create a presentation using PowerPoint.
 If you want something a little more dynamic and interesting, try using Prezi to create your presentation online.
 Either way, you'll keep your audience's attention!

 Use this Web Primer to learn how to connect to the Internet, browse web pages, navigate web sites, use search engines, and exchange e-mail with others.

 This interactive course will help you gain confidence in computing by explaining the risks and threats to computer security and privacy so that you can understand and prevent them.

 The web contains so much content, and sometimes it's hard to know what information is reliable.
 Use this guide to help you think critically about the content you’re looking at, to determine its usefulness for your research.

 Taking an online class and not sure where to start?
-Whether you're a beginning online learner or an experienced one, Support for Online Learning will give you the tools you need to be successful, including help using Blackboard.
+Whether you're a beginning online learner or an experienced one, Support for Online Learning will give you the tools you need to be successful, including help using Canvas.

 Professors expect you to communicate in a professional manner in college.
 Refer to these tips to help you.